apache/skywalking-python/docs/en/contribution/How-to-release-docker.md

 ```

 ## How to publish images

-1. After a SkyWalking Apache release for the Python agent,
+After a SkyWalking Apache release for the Python agent and wheels have been pushed to PyPI:
-please compose a new script named `<version>.sh` to `docker/v` folder.

-2. Build images from the project root:
+1. Build images from the project root, this step pulls agent wheel from PyPI and installs it:

     ```shell
     export AGENT_VERSION=<version>